aws-samples/aws-secretsmgr-workshop/docs/RDSFargateRound/RDS.md

         -P $port \
         -h $endpoint

-8. Now let's try this script by running the following commands.
-The first command invokes the script.  **Note that you must specify the name of the secret!** The subsequent commands select the database, display the table names in the database, query the rows in the table, and exit MySQL.
+8. Run the mysql.newway.sh script by running the commands below.
+The first command invokes the script.  **Note that you must specify the name of the secret!** In this example, the secret's name is *smdemo*.
+The subsequent commands select the database, display the table names in the database, query the rows in the table, and exit MySQL.

         ./mysql.newway.sh smdemo
         use smdemo;